 In assessing percentage impairment, the American Medical Association’s Guides to the Evaluation of Permanent Impairment (“Guides”) must be used.
 The second edition is used for injuries as a result of transport accidents prior to 19 May 1998.
 For injuries suffered on or after that date, the fourth edition of the Guides is used for physical injuries.
 However, specific guidelines are prescribed for the assessment of any psychiatric or spinal impairment.
 Also, specific provisions are prescribed for assessing loss of hearing.

 The TAC will pay for reasonable costs of rehabilitation, medical, hospital, nursing, dental, funeral, home help, home nursing and childcare services incurred due to a transport injury or resultant death.
-The TAC will not pay for the first $651 of these expenses.
+The TAC will not pay for the first $651 of these expenses for transport injuries prior to 14 February 2018.
 However, if the injured person has been an inpatient for one day, then the TAC is liable for reasonable costs of medical services.

 Other allowable expenses include the accommodation/travelling expenses of close relatives of an injured person incurred in order to visit that person.
 The TAC may also be liable to pay for necessary modifications to the house or motor vehicle of an injured person.
 If the injured person’s motor vehicle or home cannot be modified, then the TAC may pay for the purchase of a motor vehicle or semi-detachable portable unit, or relocation costs to another home.